The La.M.P. Studio

 The LaMP studio is François Evans's film music compositon and production facility.

-Over the years I grew a MIDI studio at my parents' home in Rickmansworth, with outboard synths, hardware samplers and effects boxes which made it possible to layer sounds and make orchestral mock-ups, but relied on maintaining a lot of gear.
+In the early 90s I grew a MIDI studio at my parents' home in Rickmansworth, with outboard synths, hardware samplers and effects boxes which made it possible to layer sounds and make orchestral mock-ups, but relied on maintaining a lot of gear.
 The studio moved to Hackney and grew a bit.

 I moved to Barnet, North London.
 Along came faster computers and big hard disks.
 I switched from using MOTU Performer software to MOTU Digital Performer.
-This took a year to learn properly, it's perfect for film scoring and synchronization.
+The digital version took a year to learn properly, it's perfect for film scoring and synchronization.
 I never lost my interest in and love for older analogue synthesizers from the 1970s (see Influences).

 My folks retired to France.
 They discovered an abandoned nursery school an hour inland from La Rochelle on the West coast.
 Dating from 1906, it had a high-ceilinged classsroom with an oak floor and an interesting acoustic.
 There was a side room that could be adapted to become a control room.
 It took a long time to figure out how to configure things.
 I wanted a live empty space to record groups of of real musicians, and a separate room to programme and record in-line.